On asymptotically hereditarily aspherical groups: Preliminaries

 For $N>0$, a $(g_1,g_2)$--uniform embedding $h\colon X\to X'$ is a \emph{$(g_1,g_2,N)$--uniform equivalence} between $X$ and $X'$ if $d(z,h(w))\leqslant N$, for every $z\in X'$ and some $w\in X$.
 A map $h\colon X\to X'$ is a \emph{uniform equivalence} (shortly \emph{u.e.}) if it is a $(g_1,g_2,N)$--uniform equivalence for some $g_1,g_2$ and $N$.
 The spaces $X$ and $X'$ are then called \emph{uniformly equivalent} (shortly \emph{u.e.}).
 Observe that for such an $h$ there is a \emph{coarsely inverse} map $h'\colon X'\to X$, which is u.e.\ and for which there exists $M>0$ such that $d(x,h'\circ h(x)),d'(y,h\circ h'(y))\leqslant M$, for every $x\in X$ and $y\in X'$.

 In general, the uniform equivalence is weaker than the quasi-isometric equivalence.
-However, if $h\colon (X,d)\to (X',d')$ is a u.e.\ between length spaces (in particular between Cayley graphs of groups) then $(X,d)$ is quasi-isometric to $(X',d')$; cf.\ e.g.\ \cite[Lemma 1.10]{Roe}.
+However, if $h\colon (X,d)\to (X',d')$ is a u.e.\ between length spaces (in particular between Cayley graphs of groups) then $(X,d)$ is quasi-isometric to $(X',d')$; see e.g.\ \cite[Lemma 1.10]{Roe}.

 It is proved in \cite[Proposition 3.2]{JS2} that if $h\colon X\to X'$ is a uniform embedding and if $X'$ is AHA, then $X$ is AHA.
 In particular AHA is a u.e.\ invariant and we define a finitely generated group $G$ to be \emph{asymptotically hereditarily aspherical (AHA)} if for some (and thus for every) word metric $d_S$ (induced by a finite generating set $S$) on $G$, the metric space $(G,d_S)$ is AHA.

-It follows that subgroups of AHA groups are AHA.
+{We finish this subsection with an easy observation leading to many examples of AHA groups.
+Recall that if a finitely generated group $G$ acts (metrically) properly by isometries on a metric space $X$ then, for any $x\in X$, the orbit map $G\ni g\mapsto gx \in X$ is a uniform embedding (for $G$ equipped with a word metric).} { \begin{prop} A finitely generated group acting properly by isometries on an AHA metric space is AHA. \end{prop} } In particular, every finitely generated subgroup of an AHA group is AHA (see \cite[Corollary 3.4]{JS2}).